nightscout/nightscout.github.io/docs/vendors/azure/new_user.md

 </br>

-e) Now select a Docker container, in Linux.
+e) Now select Container, in Linux.

 Pick a place close to where you live in the Region selection.
 <img src="/vendors/azure/img/Azure25.png" width="600px" />